Jennifer K. Bell, M.H.S., PA-C

-A minimum of five students, enrolled in the Lock Haven University Department of Health Sciences Pre-Physician Assistant Degree Program, meeting the entry requirements of the current 3 + 2 Majors, following a successful interview, are admitted each year.
+A minimum of five students, enrolled in the Commonwealth University - Lock Haven Department of Health Sciences Pre-Physician Assistant Degree Program, meeting the entry requirements of the current 3 + 2 Majors, following a successful interview, are admitted each year.
 Please discuss with the Chair of the Health Sciences Department.

 - Scholarships: From honorariums to full-tuition waivers, scholarships exist to reward your hard work

 and dedication to the major.
 Available scholarships for the Physician Assistant Program